tmagis/MyLarpManager/README.md

 ### Frontend :
 * NodeJS (maven installs it in the project folder)

-Build and run the whole app in the "Warden-dev" directory:
+Build and run the whole app in the "MyLarpManager" directory:

 `mvn spring-boot:run`